gauthamk02/gauthamk02.github.io/content/about.md

   <h3 style="margin: 0; font-weight: bold;">May 2023 – Present</h3>
 </div>

 Member of the EUSML project that works on building AI-assissted tools for the Endoscopic Ultrasound(EUS) procedure.
-EUS is a complicated procedure that takes a lot of time to master and we collect annotated data of the procedure from experienced doctors and are building an AI model that can detect the stomach stations accurately in real-time during the procedure.
+EUS is a complicated procedure that takes a lot of time to master and we collect annotated data of the procedure from experienced doctors and are building an AI model that can identify and segment pancreas, tumors and also detect cancer in real-time.
 My responsibilities in the project include maintaining the dataset generation pipeline, model training/evaluation, researching new & existing methods, and maintaining the codebase.

 <div style="display: flex; justify-content: space-between;">
   <h3 style="margin: 0; font-weight: bold;">Google Summer of Code 2024, DeepChem</h3>